About

 OUR GOAL:

 The site will provide the opportunity for people of all ages to work, learn, and innovate with the common purpose of being engaged stewards of our land, food, water, and energy resources.
-It is an ideal site to provide work space, indoor and outdoor displays, rotating exhibits, workshops, lectures, videos and educational materials that promote greater understanding of sustainable living.
+It is an ideal site to provide work space, indoor and outdoor displays, rotating exhibits, workshops, lectures, videos and educational programming that promote greater understanding of sustainable living.

 WHAT WE HAVE ASKED OF INFRASTRUCTURE ONTARIO:

-100_9379THE YORKLANDS GREEN HUB WILL BE:
+THE YORKLANDS GREEN HUB WILL BE:

  A destination that promotes innovative, sustainable and resilient food production, wise water use, wetland restoration, and energy conservation & alternatives